Updated WWE Money in the Bank Lineup | 411MANIA

 * Raw Women’s Championship Match: Rhea Ripley vs. Charlotte Flair

-* Men’s Money In the Bank Match: Riddle vs. Ricochet vs. John Morrison vs. Drew McIntyre vs. Big E. vs. 3 More TBD
+* Men’s Money In the Bank Match: Riddle vs. Ricochet vs. John Morrison vs. Drew McIntyre vs. Big E. vs. Kevin Owens vs. 2 More TBD

-* Women’s Money In the Bank Match: Asuka vs. Nikki Cross vs. Alexa Bliss vs. Naomi vs. Liv Morgan vs. Carmella vs. 2 More TBD
+* Women’s Money In the Bank Match: Asuka vs. Nikki Cross vs. Alexa Bliss vs. Naomi vs. Zelina Vega vs. Carmella vs. 2 More TBD